All Episodes

 It's great to be with you.

-And the understanding at the time was they thought that they were, well, let's just say um pornographic images of young people uh and just having it in my possession if it was there.
+And the understanding at the time was they thought that they were, well, let's just say, pornographic images of young people and just having it in my possession, if it was there, I don't know if it is or not, you would know, could it constitute a crime in and of itself?

-Yeah, we we uh we had a lawyers look at this.
+Yeah, we had lawyers look at this.

-Thankfully I have not seen anything like that on there.
+Thankfully, I have not seen anything like that on there.

 I mean, we don't need to get into any photos of crack cocaine and all of that, but that is there.

-Uh the documents and the emails show absolutely Joe Biden is involved, fully involved.
+The documents and the emails show absolutely Joe Biden is involved, fully involved.

-We've always known this, it's never been about Hunter, and that there was a quid pro quo in Ukraine, something that is absolutely an impeachable offense.
+And that there was a quid pro quo in Ukraine, something that is absolutely an impeachable offense.

-Uh Hunter himself implicates his father.
+Hunter himself implicates his father.

-It looks like Joe took these actions, it benefited, according to James Comer, nine family members and Joe himself.
+It benefited, according to James Comer, nine family members and Joe himself.

 Yeah, Sean, that's exactly right.